taurus-org/taurus/doc/source/users/ui/ui_colors.rst

 is set to *alarm*.
 The quality is set to *changing* when the value is being changed at the time of reading (e.g, the position of a motor is changing during a motion).

+Taurus Attribute Value qualities are represented by the following colors:

 .. raw:: html